'Unspeakable horror': the attacks on Hiroshima and Nagasaki

 Handout, THE NATIONAL ARCHIVES/AFP/File

-The bomb, weighing 13-16 kilotons, was nicknamed "Little Boy" but its impact was anything but small.
+The bomb was nicknamed "Little Boy" but its impact was anything but small.

 It detonated about 600 metres from the ground, with a force equivalent to 15,000 tonnes of TNT, and killed 140,000 people.